 4. There is no need for teaching value education in academics because they cannot be cultivated through formal learning, and such value cultivation will make the individual biased.

-In consequence of these positions, the following questions arise.
+As a consequence of these positions, the following questions arise.

 3. What is the importance of being given to the religious values that are primarily developed based on scriptures?